drehren/fltprogr.nvim/README.md

 3. With the progress source, create progress event that will be displayed by the registered progress displays that listen to the source category.

+### Included Categories

+* WORK (`'work'`): used for background work (like when waiting to receive data from somewhere, or waiting on a long running process).
+* LSP (`'lsp'`): used for standard LSP communication.
+Events require `client_id` to be set, so display can fetch client data.
+* BUFFER (`'buffer'`): used when the progress has direct relation with a specific buffer.
+Events require `buffer` to be set for the buffer nr the event is about.

 ## How to use v2

 Inspired in the neovim talk about a progress interface, there is a v2 table with